St Adhelm's Academy

 Home learning and additional support

-Homework is assigned weekly through the Sparx online platform, a powerful tool that offers how-to videos and self-marking assessments to support student learning.
+Homework at KS3 is assigned weekly through the Sparx online platform, a powerful tool that offers how-to videos and self-marking assessments to support student learning.
+KS4 homework is in the format of Examination Questions and past papers, that are accessible through TEAMS and ClassCharts.
 Parents and carers play a crucial role in ensuring that homework is completed to a high standard and encouraging students to seek help when needed.

 In addition, weekly study sessions are available to support students who may be struggling, and Year 11 students can attend weekly revision sessions, which are extended to holiday periods as exams approach.
 Students can also access valuable resources through websites like SparxMaths (www.sparxmaths.com) and Maths Genie (www.mathsgenie.co.uk).